whacked/cow/vibe benchmarking json schema validators.md

 ![](./img/2026/Screenshot_2026-02-07_020534_JSON-Schema-Benchmark-Explorer.png)

-Here's the version I accepted after requesting changing the viz to [ECharts](https://echarts.apache.org/en/index.html) and the frontend framework to [bootstrap](https://getbootstrap.com/), so I can pick the ([sketchy](https://bootswatch.com/sketchy/)) theme
+Here's the version I accepted after requesting changing the viz to [ECharts](https://echarts.apache.org/en/index.html) and the frontend framework to [bootstrap](https://getbootstrap.com/), so I can pick the [sketchy](https://bootswatch.com/sketchy/) theme

 ![](./img/2026/Screenshot_2026-02-08_231730_JSON-Schema-CLI-Benchmark-Analysis.png)

 The viz is a single html file which I serve using `python3 -m http.server`.
-Claude devised an "auto-discover" mechanism to automatically load the data files in the `results/` directory by parsing the directory listing that python's server responds with for a directory without an index file.
+Claude devised an "auto-discover" mechanism to automatically load the data files in the `results/` directory by parsing the directory listing that python's server responds with for a directory without an index file, so this viz somewhat expects the python server.

 # results